Know more

 > Practical sessions (11 hours)

-Participants will choose one of the 3 following topics:
+Participants chose one of the 3 following topics:

 SUCSEED 4